 9. Remove Lockout/Tagout Devices

-When systems are finally ready for operations again, it’s time to remove locks and tags following this general procedure:
+When systems are finally ready for operations again, it’s time to remove the lockout tagout devices used by following this general procedure:

 - Verify that every worker is safely kept away from danger zones.